wvlet/airframe/docs/index.md

 )
 ```

-If you need an early access to the latest features, [snapshot versions](https://oss.sonatype.org/content/repositories/snapshots/org/wvlet/airframe/) are also available for each master branch commit.
+If you need an early access to the latest features, [snapshot versions](https://oss.sonatype.org/content/repositories/snapshots/org/wvlet/airframe/) are also available for each main branch commit.
 To use snapshot versions, add Sonatype snapshot repository to your resolver setting:

 ```scala
 resolvers += Resolver.sonatypeRepo("snapshots")